indimail/indimail-virtualdomains/.github/README-indimail.md

 14. replier
 15. rrforward

-You just need to configure the following environment variables to have the qmail-queue(8) frontends use qmail-multi(8)
+You just need to configure the following environment variables to have the <b>qmail-queue</b>(8) frontends use <b>qmail-multi</b>(8)

 1. QUEUE\_BASE – Base directory where all queues will be placed
 2. QUEUE\_COUNT – number of queues
 3. QUEUE\_START – numeric prefix of the first queue
-4. QMAILQUEUE - Path of qmail-multi (/usr/sbin/qmail-multi)
+4. QMAILQUEUE - Path of <b>qmail-multi</b> (/usr/sbin/qmail-multi)
 5. QUEUEDIR - Not required if you set QUEUE\_BASE, QUEUE\_COUNT, QUEUE\_START.
 Else it should be full path to a queue (e.g. /var/indimail/queue/queue3).
 If QUEUEDIR is set, then QUEUE\_BASE, QUEUE\_COUNT and QUEUE\_START are not used.

-qmail-multi's job is to select a queue. indimail-mta uses multiple queue.
-If QUEUEDIR is set, it execs qmail-queue without doing anything.
+<b>qmail-multi</b>'s job is to select a queue. indimail-mta uses multiple queue.
+If QUEUEDIR is set, it execs <b>qmail-queue</b> without doing anything.
 If QUEUEDIR is not defined, it uses QUEUE\_START, QUEUE\_COUNT and QUEUE\_BASE environment variables to set QUEUEDIR environment variable.
 QUEUE\_BASE is the common basename for all the queues. e.g. QUEUE\_BASE=/var/indimail/queue.
-Now, if QUEUE\_START is 1, QUEUE\_COUNT is 5, then qmail-multi will use the time to do a modulus operation and get a number ranging from 1 to 5.
+Now, if QUEUE\_START is 1, QUEUE\_COUNT is 5, then <b>qmail-multi</b> will use the time to do a modulus operation and get a number ranging from 1 to 5.
 It will then set the QUEUEDIR environment variable to set any of the 5 queues in /var/indimail/queue. e.g. QUEUEDIR=/var/indimail/queue/queueX, where X is the number selected between 1 to 5.
-It then does a exec of qmail-queue.
+It then does a exec of <b>qmail-queue</b>.
 Throughout this document we will abbreviate /var/indimail/queue/queueX as queueX.

-e.g. If you want indimail-mta to use 10 queues, this is what you will do
+e.g. If you want IndiMail to use 10 queues, this is what you will do

 ```
 $ sudo /bin/bash